Lemmod/SmartSimpleBot/README.md

 **Like the scripts?**

-All my scripts will be free to use , if you want to support me you can feel free to donate.
+All my scripts will be free to use , if you want to support me you feel free to donate!

 **USDT**